DEFINING INDIAN IDENTITY – THE BRAHMIN CASTE CONNECTION:

 Origin of Caste by Dr. Premendra Priyadarshi :

-This is a wonderfull explanation and study of Caste problems.
+This is a wonderful explanation and study of Caste problems.

 My own few words on this is as follows.

-60 years of trying to eliminate the Jaathi name has not solved their problem and just got worse.
+60 years of trying to eliminate the Jati name has not solved their problem and just got worse.

-All us know and understand that Varna as in Purushasooktha and in Dharmasastra is different from Jaathi, now called Caste.
+All us know and understand that Varna as in Purusha Sukta and in Dharmasastra is different from Jati, now called Caste.

 Varna is by Guna and in-born desires and ability to do the kind of work in a division of labor.
 Caste is purely by birth.